-- 37 Attendance and speaking at general meetings - (1) A person is able to exercise the right to speak at a general meeting when that person is in a position to communicate to all those attending the meeting, during the meeting, any information or opinions which that person has on the business of the meeting. - (2) A person is able to exercise the right to vote at a general meeting when: - (a) that person is able to vote, during the meeting, all resolutions put to the vote at the meeting, and - (b) that person's vote can be taken into account in determining whether or not such resolutions are passed at the same time as the votes of all the other persons attending the meeting. - (3) The directors may make whatever arrangements they consider appropriate to enable those attending a general meeting to exercise their rights to speak or vote at it. - (4) In determining attendance at a general meeting, it is immaterial whether any two or more shareholders attending it are in the same place as each other. - (5) Two or more persons who are not in the same place as each other attend a general meeting if their circumstances are such that if they have (or were to have) rights to speak and vote at that meeting, they are (or would be) able to exercise them. - 38 Quorum for general meetings persons attending it do not constitute a quorum.
+- 37.-(1) A person is able to exercise the right to speak at a general meeting when that person is in a position to communicate to all those attending the meeting, during the meeting, any information or opinions which that person has on the business of the meeting. - (2) A person is able to exercise the right to vote at a general meeting when- $\,$ - (a) that person is able to vote, during the meeting, on resolutions put to the vote at the meeting, and - (b) that person's vote can be taken into account in determining whether or not such resolutions are passed at the same time as the votes of all the other persons attending the meeting.

+- (3) The directors may make whatever arrangements they consider appropriate to enable those attending a general meeting to exercise their rights to speak or vote at it. - (4) In determining attendance at a general meeting, it is immaterial whether any two or more members attending it are in the same place as each other. - (5) Two or more persons who are not in the same place as each other attend a general meeting if their circumstances are such that if they have (or were to have) rights to speak and vote at that meeting, they are (or would be) able to exercise them.

+Quorum for general meetings